metasfresh/metasfresh-documentation/_webui_collection/EN/Create_discount_schema.md

 ---
-title: How do I create a discount scheme?
+title: How do I create a discount schema?
 layout: default
 tags:
   - Pricing